b-lukaszuk/RJ_BS_eng/contents/comparisons_categ_data.md

 The function takes a 2x2 matrix (like `mEyeColor` or `mEyeColorSmall`) or a data frame (like `dfEyeColor`).
-Then the function tests the above mentioned assumptions and runs `Htests.ChisqTest` or `Htests.FisherExactTest` on its input and returns the obtained p-value.
+Then the function tests the above mentioned assumptions and runs `Ht.ChisqTest` or `Ht.FisherExactTest` on its input and returns the obtained p-value.
 Feel free to use the functionalities we developed in this chapter (@sec:compare_categ_data) and its sub-chapters.